 - 24 March: Global Shakespeare / KiSS Colloquium: Richard II

-- Sept 2: Shakespeare and Nietzsche (Shakespeare at Garrick’s Temple)
+- 7 April: Shakespeare and Lacan (Shakespeare at the Temple)

 All sessions are free and open to the public.
 They take place at our usual spot (the Gallery) in the Rose Theatre, Kingston – with the exception of Garrick’s Temple Symposia which also have a nominal attendance fee to support the venue.